 Lasagne is one of these things that is satisfying to make and soothing to eat.
-The base is a rich tomatoey sauce with minced beef and italian herbs, layered with pasta sheets and a cheesy, nutmegy white sauce on the top.
-Serve with a crisp side salad and some garlic bread?and a glass of chilled Sauvingon Blanc.
+The base is a rich tomatoey sauce with minced beef and Italian herbs, layered with pasta sheets and a cheesy, nutmeggy white sauce on the top.
+Serve with a crisp side salad and some garlic bread and a glass of chilled Sauvignon Blanc.

 For the Tomato Sauce

 - Minced beef (it doesn’t really matter if you use 500g, 750g or a 1kg or any other amount.
 It’s very much a very adaptable recipe.
 If you have less mince you’ll use less tomatoes or passata, and if you use more you’ll need more but it’s fine either way)?

 - 1 medium onion, finely chopped, or a good shaking of frozen diced or sliced onion.

 - 2 cloves of garlic, peeled and finely crushed (optional)

 - 1 small packet of smoked bacon lardons or diced pancetta (optional)?

 - 1 bottle of passata (or 1 or 2 tins of chopped tomatoes depending how much mince you’re using)